 Wednesday at the Square – every Wednesday in April

-This is the free spring concert series held on Lafayette Square from March through May in the CBD.
+This is the free spring concert series held on Lafayette Square from March through May (10 weeks from March 11 through May 6, 2026.
+The concert series kicks off in Lafayette Square in the CBD; music lasts from 5 to 8 p.m.
 Proceeds from food and beverage sales benefit the Young Leadership Council’s community projects.
 Check the event’s website for this year’s lineup.